ruippeixotog/docker-google-musicmanager/README.md

 At the time of writing, there is no way to run the application as a headless service.
 The image relies on the method described [here](http://superuser.com/questions/429153/using-google-music-manager-in-linux-from-the-command-line), which involves launching a lightweight X11 display server ([Xvfb](http://en.wikipedia.org/wiki/Xvfb)) and a VNC server ([x11vnc](http://www.karlrunge.com/x11vnc/)).
 Moreover, the app imposes some restrictions on VM-like network environments:

-* The container has to be started with the `--net=host` option, which makes the docker image use the host's network stack instead of the default Docker bridge;
+* The container has to be started with the `--net=host` option, which makes the Docker image use the host's network stack instead of the default Docker bridge;
 * Running the container inside a VM such as boot2docker won't work.

 Failing to meet these requirements will lead to [this error message](https://support.google.com/googleplay/answer/1308383) in the GUI.